yavar29/GenAI_Projects/AI_ALTEREGO/README.md

 - `kb/faq/`: Common questions and answers about background, skills, projects, and experience.
 - `kb/faq/recruiters/`: Behavioral and recruiter-focused questions.
-- `kb/projects/`: Project folders, each with its own `README.md` and assets.
+- `kb/projects/`: Project folders, each with its own `README.md` documenting technical details and implementations.
-- `kb/portfolio/`: Images, documents, and presentations.
-- `kb/resume/`: Resume and professional documents.
+- `kb/resume/`: Resume and professional documents (PDF format).

 Add a new project:
 ```bash